-Rawanduz is situated in the north east of Kurdistan close to the borders of Iran and Turkey.
+Rawanduz is situated in the northeast of Kurdistan close to the borders of Iran and Turkey.
 Hiking in the canyons of Rawanduz can’t fail to make any trekker happy with these lush green breath-taking views.

 The famous Gali Ali Beg

-The Gali Ali Beg waterfall is about 2 hours drive from Erbil.
+The Gali Ali Beg waterfall is about 2 hour drive from Erbil.
 It’s located at the intersection of two rivers, the Rawandoz Sidakan.
 This mountain resort is pretty popular in the summer but we were there in November so there was only one guy running the cafe with his young sons keeping warm with a makeshift fire on a BBQ stand.

 The water is pretty powerful coming down from the mountain, I got a little close and got soaked!
 We had chai with the family from the cafe and he would not take any money, we had to chase his young sons around to put it in his pocket.
-That’s the Kurdish hospitality!
+That’s Kurdish hospitality!

 Fun fact: The Gali Ali Begis waterfall is featured on the 5,000 Iraqi Dinar note.

-View the canyons of Rawanduz
+Peer into the canyons of Rawanduz

 Check out Bekhal Waterfalls

-Hiking in Rawanduz
+Go hiking in Rawanduz

 We stopped off at the ski resort of Korek Mountain for a spot of lunch… yes, you guessed it, kebabs!
 It was nice and quiet owing to the fact that there was no snow on the mountain yet.